 Second, you should discuss any assets that you own, which could be your retirement savings, homes that you own, cars, general savings, and investments.
 It is important that you begin to view these assets as mutual.
 Your retirement savings in 401(k) plans or individual retirement accounts (IRAs) are connected solely to you.
 You may choose to cash income investments or assets to pay down your debt.

 Learn About Your Spending Habits

 Third, you need to know about each other’s spending and savings habits.
 It is generally best if these are fairly similar, although you can adjust in different areas to help each other out.
-You need to be able to communicate effectively on these topics, and if you understand the reasons why you each like to spend or save it can make communicating much more effective.
+You need to be able to communicate effectively on these topics, and if you understand the reasons why you each like to spend or save, it can make communicating much more effective.

 Fifth, you need to discuss how you each feel about money.
 This is different than spending and savings habits.
 You may want to discuss the following questions: How did your parents handle their money?
 Would you do anything differently?
 Did you have to work for anything you wanted or did your parents simply provide you with it?
 Do you see money as a tool or as a burden?
-Do you like to save or give or spend the most?
-Should we give money to others?
+Do you like to save or give, or spend the most?
+Should you give money to others?

 Remember to nurture your relationship by spending time together.
 You can go on cheap dates to keep the romance alive.
-It is also important to continue talking about your finances through budget meetings and goal setting.
+It is also important to continue talking about your finances through budget meetings and goal-setting.
 The more open you are about your situation, the easier it will be to keep communicating effectively throughout your marriage.